Arterial Blood Supply of the Brain

 - The Circle of Willis connects the carotid vascular territory with the vertebrobasilar vascular territory.

-- The connection at the skull base occurs via middle cerebral artery.
+- The connection at the skull base occurs via the middle cerebral artery.

 - All aneurysms are located at the posterior communicating artery.